pkg/sftp/README.md

 We welcome pull requests, bug fixes and issue reports.

 Before proposing a large change, first please discuss your change by raising an issue.

+For API/code bugs, please include a small code example to reproduce the issue.
+For pull requests, remember test coverage.

+We handle issues and pull requests with a 0 open philosophy.
+That means we will try to address the submission as soon as possible and will work toward a resolution.
+If progress can no longer be made (eg. unreproducible bug) or stops (eg. unresponsive submitter), we will close the bug.